arun-Joseph/BINGO/README.md

-It is a User vs Computer game in which a nxn game board is given to both the user and the computer.
-The user can choose to play first.
-Both can choose one no. at a time.
-The first to complete n rows, columns or diagonals wins.
+A java application based on the popular [Bingo](https://en.m.wikipedia.org/wiki/Bingo_(U.S.)).
+The game is played in single player mode against the computer.
+The player can choose to play first.